 The global systemic lupus erythematosus market size was estimated at USD 1.87 billion in 2017.
 It is anticipated to register a CAGR of 7.0% over the forecast period.
 The market is estimated to gain traction with arrival of key pipeline agents, which promise higher efficacy than existent therapies, in the offing.

 Biologics for autoimmune conditions improve treatment to a large extent and are increasingly gaining physicians’ confidence.
 Benlysta, the first biologic in the past five decades, was approved by the FDA and EMA in 2011.
 However, in countries such as the U.K., it was first rejected on grounds of unfavorable cost-benefit analysis and later launched in the year 2016, but with price concessions.
 Low to moderate efficacy of Benlysta towards patients diagnosed with severe systemic lupus erythematosus (SLE), including Lupus Nephritis, is a major limitation deterring market adoption.
-Hence, GSK is undertaking clinical trials to determine combined efficacy of Benlysta and rituximab, in order to boost adoption of its therapies in the market.
+Hence, GSK is undertaking clinical trials to determine the combined efficacy of Benlysta and rituximab, in order to boost the adoption of its therapies in the market.

 Some of the key pipeline biologics that are undergoing phase III clinical trials are expected to enter the market during 2018-2021.
 Eligibility for biologics in the market is defined by the European League against Rheumatism (EULAR) that sets guidelines for reimbursement of therapies.

 As per these guidelines, physicians are to prescribe biologics only after two or more non-biologic immunosuppressant fail to improve disease activity in a patient.
-Based upon these guidelines, several countries have formulated their reimbursement policies, which vary widely.
+Based on these guidelines, several countries have formulated their reimbursement policies, which vary widely.
 Demand for Benlysta in developed regions is greater due to better healthcare infrastructure and coverage availability, whereas in developing regions, high cost and lack of government-funded coverage impede access to biologics.